 The overall energy at The Paramount is good because it’s so pretty inside and out.
 Being there feels like a true night out.
 Expect a full bar and snacks for sale.

 713 Congress Ave. — SXSW Film Schedule

 ZACH Theatre has a modern style, seats 420 people, and is home to many plays throughout the year.
-For SXSW 2019, ZACH Theatre will host multiple screenings and special events.
+For SXSW Film 2020, ZACH Theatre will host multiple screenings and special events.

 ZACH is a comfortable, fully-accessible theater minutes away from Auditorium Shores, Butler Park, and The Long Center.
 It’s also catty corner to the Lamar Street Pedestrian Bridge, which is a great place to chill and see some fantastic train bridge graffiti (Ninja Style, in fact).